Mary Calvagna, MS

 It is possible to develop cervical cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing cervical cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

+Some factors, like age, cannot be modified.
 After the age of 25, the risk of developing cervical cancer begins to increase.
-But, this cancer, or its precancerous changes, can be diagnosed in young women in their early 20s and even in their teens.
-After age 40, the risk of developing cervical cancer stays about the same.
-The risk of dying from cervical cancer increases as women get older.
+This cancer, or its precancerous changes, can be diagnosed in young women in their teens and early 20s.
+After age 40, the risk of developing cervical cancer stays about the same, but the risk of dying from cervical cancer increases as women get older.

-Several reports have shown that women with weakened immune systems—as with human immunodeficiency virus (HIV) or from immune-suppressing drugs taken after a transplant—are more likely to develop cervical cancer.
+Women with weakened immune systems, such as with human immunodeficiency virus (HIV) or from immune-suppressing drugs taken after a transplant, are more likely to develop cervical cancer.
 HIV damages the body’s immune system.
 This makes a woman more likely to get an HPV infection, which may increase the risk of cervical cancer.
-In someone with a weakened immune system, a cervical precancer may develop into an invasive cancer faster than it normally would in a woman without a weakened immune system.
+In someone with a weakened immune system, a cervical dysplasia may develop into an invasive cancer faster than it normally would in a woman without a weakened immune system.

-obesity.
-Obesity can increase your chance of cervical cancer.
+Other factors that may increase your chance of cervical cancer include:

 Cervical cancer.
 American Cancer Society